nitishnarayanan002/lendingcasestudynn/README.md

 ## Contact
-Created by [@nitishnarayanan002 and @saloni]- feel free to contact us!
+Created by [@nitishnarayanan002 and @saloni454]- feel free to contact us!

 <!-- Optional -->